MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 The target cost per acquisition (CPA) that you want used by Microsoft Advertising to maximize conversions.

 This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetCpa*, and otherwise this field is ignored.

-> [!NOTE]
-> The *TargetCpa* bid strategy is available for Dynamic Search Ads and Search campaigns.
-All of your target locations must be within Australia, Canada, France, Germany, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and/or United States.

 For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).